wNv-paCe/incredibleTodoListApp/README.md

 - In the Expo Developer Tools that opened in your browser, look for the option Run on Android device/emulator and click on it.
 - If the Android emulator is already running, Expo will automatically install the app on the emulator and launch it.

-### 4. Troubleshooting

-- Emulator Not Starting: Ensure that the emulator is properly set up in Android Studio and that you have selected a system image with the correct API level (preferably API level 30 or higher).
-- Device Not Connected: If Expo does not detect the running emulator, try restarting both the emulator and Expo, and ensure that Android Studio is properly configured.